 The above text is an extract from the catalogue essay by Eleanor Zeichner, participant in the Gertrude Contemporary – ARTAND Australia 2014 Emerging Writers Program mentored by Anne Loxley.

 Bridie Lunney develops works intuitively in relation to site.
 Durational performative and sculptural gestures suggest psychological shifts and reconfigure hierarchical relationships between architectural space, objects and the body.
 These altered relationships suggest poetic mimicry of internal psychological spaces, acknowledging the body as a conduit between our cognitive selves and the physical world.

-Upcoming exhibitions include There is a way, if we want, into everything, Gertrude Contemporary Project Space at Melbourne Art Fair and John Fries Award, Sydney.
+Upcoming exhibitions included There is a way, if we want, into everything, Gertrude Contemporary Project Space at Melbourne Art Fair and John Fries Award, Sydney.

-A Gertrude Contemporary Studio Artist for 2013-2015, Lunney teaches Contemporary Practice, Sculpture and Drawing at Monash Art, Design and Architecture.
+A Gertrude Contemporary Studio Artist for 2013-2015, Lunney taught Contemporary Practice, Sculpture and Drawing at Monash Art, Design and Architecture.